Noor Alam Khan: Pakistan Tehreek-e-Insaf (2018-2022)

 He was re-elected to the National Assembly as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-27 (Peshawar-I) in the 2018 Pakistani general election.
 He received 71,158 votes and defeated Haji Ghulam Ali of the Muttahida Majlis-e-Amal (MMA).
 He was one of several dissident members of the ruling PTI who had said they would vote against their party's chairman, Prime Minister of Pakistan Imran Khan, in the no-confidence motion against him.
 However, they did not have to vote at the end as the opposition alliance, the Pakistan Democratic Movement (PDM), managed to gather enough votes by itself to oust prime minister Imran Khan on 10 April 2022.

 On 23 December 2023, he decided to join the Jamiat Ulema-e-Islam (F) (JUI(F)).

-Jamiat Ulema-e-Islam (F) (2023-present)
+Jamiat Ulema-e-Islam (F) (2023-2025)

 He was re-elected to the National Assembly of Pakistan as a candidate JUI (F) from constituency NA-28 Peshawar-I in the 2024 Pakistani general election, he received 59,78 votes and defeated Independent politician candidate supported (PTI) Pakistan Tehreek-e-Insaf, Sajid Nawaz.